Secure and use policies on virtual machines in Azure

-Azure Security Center helps you prevent, detect, and respond to threats to your VMs.
-Security Center provides integrated security monitoring and policy management across your Azure subscriptions, helps detect threats that might otherwise go unnoticed, and works with a broad ecosystem of security solutions.
+Microsoft Defender for Cloud helps you prevent, detect, and respond to threats to your VMs.
+Defender for Cloud provides integrated security monitoring and policy management across your Azure subscriptions, helps detect threats that might otherwise go unnoticed, and works with a broad ecosystem of security solutions.

-Security Center's just-in-time access can be applied across your VM deployment to lock down inbound traffic to your Azure VMs, reducing exposure to attacks while providing easy access to connect to VMs when needed.
-When just-in-time is enabled and a user requests access to a VM, Security Center checks what permissions the user has for the VM.
-If they have the correct permissions, the request is approved and Security Center automatically configures the Network Security Groups (NSGs) to allow inbound traffic to the selected ports for a limited amount of time.
-After the time has expired, Security Center restores the NSGs to their previous states.
+Defender for Cloud's just-in-time access can be applied across your VM deployment to lock down inbound traffic to your Azure VMs, reducing exposure to attacks while providing easy access to connect to VMs when needed.
+When just-in-time is enabled and a user requests access to a VM, Defender for Cloud checks what permissions the user has for the VM.
+If they have the correct permissions, the request is approved and Defender for Cloud automatically configures the Network Security Groups (NSGs) to allow inbound traffic to the selected ports for a limited amount of time.
+After the time has expired, Defender for Cloud restores the NSGs to their previous states.

 Two encryption methods are offered for managed disks.
 Encryption at the OS-level, which is Azure Disk Encryption, and encryption at the platform-level, which is server-side encryption.